LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 boostType | [BoostType](#boost-types) | For "insect-glaive" weapons only
 coatings | Array&lt;[Coating](#bow-coatings)&gt; | For "bow" weapons only
-damageType | [DamageType](#damage-types) | The type of damage the weapon deals deviation | [Deviation](#bowgun-deviation) | For "light-bowgun" and "heavy-bowgun" weapons only elderseal | [Elderseal](#elderseal-types) | The elderseal type attributed to the weapon phialType | [PhialType](#phial-types) | For "switch-axe" and "charge-blade" weapons only
+damageType | [DamageType](#damage-types) | The type of damage the weapon deals defense | Integer | Some weapons (namely "gunlance" types) augment player defense; such weapons indicate that with this field deviation | [Deviation](#bowgun-deviation) | For "light-bowgun" and "heavy-bowgun" weapons only elderseal | [Elderseal](#elderseal-types) | The elderseal type attributed to the weapon phialType | [PhialType](#phial-types) | For "switch-axe" and "charge-blade" weapons only